ANDRE-BOUDIN BAKERIES, INC.

 We collect personal information about you in the following ways: 1) from you when you choose to voluntarily provide it; 2) using automated technology, including when you visit our Website, online services, stores, or interact with our electronic advertisements or communications; and 3) third party sources, including but not limited to service providers, analytics providers, social media and social networking websites and other entities.
 Automated technology collects information from your computer or mobile device and includes cookies, web beacons, local shared objects, or other similar technology.
 More information is given in the “Cookies and Other Technology” section below.

 All personal information may be used for the purposes stated in this Policy.
 We may combine data collected from third party sources.
+To see a complete list of what we collect and how we use this data, please see Annex 1.

-Within the past 12 months, we have collected the following personal information from consumers:
+We collect the following personal information from consumers:

 - Billing information, such as credit card information and payment details;